 One new mom told me she had never been around babies or children until she had her own as is common in the modern world.
 This is a far reach from how we evolved.
 That being said there is wisdom in our genetic memory or our bones so to speak.

 In one study of depression where medication didn’t help, fifty percent of patients improved once their thyroid was treated.
-The root cause of anxiety, panic, PMS, sexual dysfunction and chronic fatigue can involve impaired thyroid function.
+The link between thyroid and mental health is confirmed.
+The root cause of anxiety, panic, PMS, sexual dysfunction and chronic fatigue can also involve impaired thyroid function.

 In another study, 75% of women with clinically reported PMS tested positive for hypothyroid.
 When this was treated, 60% enjoyed a complete resolution of associated symptoms.